evolvingstuff/vdw2/content/posts/atopic-dermatitis-and-eczema-many-studies.md

 #### Vitamin D fights many skin diseases, topical form might be best

-* <a href="/posts/topical-vitamin-d-might-be-more-bio-available-than-oral" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Topical vitamin D might be more bio-available than oral – Oct 2015">Topical vitamin D</a> is especially useful for Skin diseases
+* [Topical vitamin D](/posts/topical-vitamin-d-might-be-more-bio-available-than-oral) is especially useful for Skin diseases

 > &nbsp; &nbsp;- as vitamin D is focused on the skin problem, rather than the whole body